 Kajiya Bunzou (Ueno)

-A chain with a number of branches around the city, this dependable little izakaya is our Tokyo family favourite.
+A chain with a number of branches around the city, this dependable little izakaya is one of local family’s favourites.
 Kajiya Bunzou have an extensive menu of typical izakaya favourites – salads, yakitori, grilled and fried dishes, sashimi, and various small snack plates.
 An English version of the menu with pictures that isn’t cut down is also available (woo!)

 Address: 2F-3F Hayashi Bldg., 4 Chome-8-7 Taito, Taito-ku, Tokyo (Map).
 Also at Kasumigaseki, Marunouchi, Shinbashi, etc.